Eastern Old-Growth Forests Then and Now

 In an era of rapid climate change, the future of eastern old growth is unclear, but there is no disputing its historical importance to species diversity, climate mitigation, and the human spirit.
 Old-growth forest deserves our best efforts to preserve it and make a pathway to allowing currently mature regrowth forests to become future old growth.

-Robert T. Leverett stars in the movie:
+Bob Leverett is featured in the movie:

 Brief Biographical Sketch of Robert T. Leverett